-2.)
-Secondly, you should register for your course(s) in the semester you were admitted into.
-Each semester will have deadlines in which registration can take place; please consult the ASU Academic Calendar for these dates each semester.
-We recommend that admitted students complete registration within two weeks of admission to provide you the best options for course availability.
-This allows you to prepare for the upcoming semester and complete any administrative tasks.
+We recommend that admitted students complete registration within two weeks of admission to provide the best options for course availability.
+Registering also allows you to prepare for the upcoming semester and complete any administrative tasks.
 You can complete your course registration through your MyASU page in the "My Classes" section and follow the registration link.
-GSC 501 is the required, introductory course for all new students.
-Students in the Cybersecurity concentration additionally are required to complete a 4-course cyber sequence (GSC 560-563).
+GSC 501 is the required, introductory course for all new students and offered in A sessions only.
+Students in the Cybersecurity concentration additionally are required to complete 4 cybersecurity courses (GSC 560-563).
 Please see Page 4 for more information on course registration and requirements.

-If you are required to enroll in a certain amount of credits per semester due to financial aid, funding, or any other situation, please follow the guidelines of your individual circumstances.
+If you are required to take a enroll in a certain amount of credits per semester due to financial aid, funding, or any other situation, please follow the guidelines of your individual circumstances.